Understanding Modern Performance Appraisal Methods and Techniques

 If performance appraisals have been part and parcel of performance management for so long, why are they changing now?
 The truth is that they have long been ineffective.
 The old performance management model itself is being replaced with new, more agile methods that can deliver critical benefits and keep pace with the speed of business.

 The reason for this is simple – no matter what the past performance appraisal method you followed, it was backward-facing.
 It focused exclusively on past performance and very little on improving future work.
-Whether we’re talking about rating scales, checklists, the forced-choice method, critical incidents method, behaviorally anchored rating scales – they all fall short of the idea.
+Whether we’re talking about rating scales, checklists, the forced-choice method, critical incidents method, or behaviorally anchored rating scales – they all fall short of the idea.

 Does that mean it’s impossible to achieve something better?
 Not at all.
 It just means that you need to change how you think about performance appraisals.
-Thankfully, several different options can help you achieve the improvements you want to see while simultaneously building a more competent, confident, engaged workforce.
+Thankfully, several different options can help you achieve the improvements you want to see while simultaneously building a more competent, confident, and engaged workforce.
 We’ll explore some of those methods below.

 The Most Effective Modern Performance Appraisal Methods

 While there are many potential paths you can take to achieve employee performance improvement, they’re not all equal.
-We’ve done a lot of the legwork for you and created a list of the most promising options, capable of delivering critical performance improvements, but also fostering better employee engagement, alignment with brand values, and resulting in employee growth and development over time.
+We’ve done a lot of the legwork for you and created a list of the most promising options, capable of delivering critical performance improvements but also fostering better employee engagement, alignment with brand values, and resulting in employee growth and development over time.

-We’ll begin with one of the most effective, and one that different industries are adopting very quickly.
+We’ll begin with one of the most effective and one that different industries are adopting very quickly.
 The 360-degree feedback model stands the conventional performance appraisal process on its ear.
 It offers dramatic differences and can create significant improvements, all while being future-focused and non-punitive.
 How does it work?
 It’s pretty simple, actually.